Recoskie/Fl64/docs/Examples.md

   <br /><br />

   The pattern does not have to start right away as we can offset the pattern by adding a starting value.
 Say we want to do a pattern of 73.
 We need 73&divide;99.
 Adding an zero to 99 will offset the pattern by one place value 73&divide;990 = 0.073737373.
 Adding another zero will offset it by another place value 73&divide;9900 = 0.0073737373 and so on.
-Useing 9900 we can set two place values after the decimal point to whatever we like.
+Using 9900 we can set two place values after the decimal point to whatever we like.
 Using the calculation (73+r*9900)&divide;9900 in which r is our chosen digits.
 We multiply 9900 by 97.16 as our chosen digits 9900x97.16=961884 we then add our patten 73 making 961884 + 73 = 961957.
 Lastly 961957&divide;9900 = 97.16737373737373.

   <br /><br />

-  Periodic number patterns relate to the number of digits you are using to display your value in per divisible place value.
+  Periodic number patterns relate to the number of digits you are using to display your value in divisible place values.

   <br /><br />